cds-snc/notification-documentation/src/en/limits.md

 ## Rate limits

-You’re GC Notify service is limited to doing 1,000 API requests per minute.
+Your GC Notify service is limited to doing 1,000 API requests per minute.

 This limit is calculated on a rolling average basis, per API key type.
 If you exceed the limit, you will get a `429` error `RateLimitError`.